chrfrantz/NetLogo-Extension-DBSCAN/README.md

 The extension allows you to perform unsupervised density-based clustering of turtles/agents and patches based on specified variables or by proximity.
 The main advantage over supervised algorithms such as K-Means is that it is not necessary to specify the number of resulting clusters in advance.

+This extension supports all versions of [NetLogo](https://ccl.northwestern.edu/netlogo/) from 5 onwards.
+This version (0.5) is focused on Netlogo 7.
+Versions of this extension for Netlogo 5 up to Netlogo 6.4 are provided in the repository branch v6.1.
+This Readme covers aspects of all versions (apart from installation).

-This extension supports all versions of [NetLogo](https://ccl.northwestern.edu/netlogo/) from 5 onwards, including the latest version 6.2.
-The feature set of the extension varies depending on the NetLogo version, with full feature support from NetLogo 6 onwards (see details below).
+The feature set of the extension varies depending on the NetLogo version, with full feature support since NetLogo 6 onwards (see details below).

 Author: Christopher Frantz (cf at christopherfrantz dot org)